wwarthen/RomWBW/Source/Doc/UserGuide.md

 | Slice 5    | WordStar v4 & ZDE Applications          |
 | Slice 6-63 | _blank unformatted_                     |

 There are actually 2 Combo Disk Images in the distribution.
 One for an hd512 disk layout (hd512_combo.img) and one for an hd1k disk layout (hd1k_combo.img).
 Simply use the image file that corresponds to your desired hard disk layout.
 Review the information in [Hard Disk Layouts] if you need more information of the disk layout options.

 > **Note**: Apart from the hd512 and hd1k Combo Disk Images (mentioned above)
 > there are actually a number of other `hd1k_*_combo.img` files.
 These
 > additional combo files are platform (generally romless) specific,
 > and should be ignored unless you are on one of these platforms.
 > If you are on one of these platforms you must use the correct combo file

 The Combo Disk Image actually only contains the initial partition table, and the first 6 slices (Slice 0 to 5), this is approximately 49MB in size.
 While the partition table reserves space to store 64 CP/M filesystem slices as well as a single 384MB FAT filesystem, these areas remain empty, and must be initialized manually using `CLRDIR` for CP/M filesystems and `FAT FORMAT` for the FAT filesystem.

-#### Combo Image Capacity
+#### Combo Disk Image Capacity

-The Combo Disk Image layout was designed to fit well on a 1GB hard disk.
-The 64 CP/M slices (approximately 512MB) and 384MB FAT filesystem all
-fit well within a 1GB hard disk.
+The standard hard disk layout used by the Combo Disk Image was designed to fit well on a 1GB hard disk.
+The 64 CP/M slices (approximately 512MB) and 384MB FAT filesystem all fit well within a 1GB hard disk.
 This size choice was a bit arbitrary, but based on the idea that 1GB CF/SD/USB Media is easy and cheap to acquire.

 It is fine if your hard disk is smaller than 1GB.
 It just means that it will not be possible to use the pre-allocated FAT filesystem partition and any CP/M filesystem slices that don't fit.
 The true number of CP/M filesystem slices that will fit on your specific physical hard disk can be calculated as described in [Hard Disk Capacity].

 If you attempt to access a slice past the end of the physical hard disk you will get "no disk" errors.
 You should calculate the maximum number of slices your hard disk will support and do not exceed this number.

-#### Combo Image Advice
+#### Combo Disk Image Advice

-A great way to maintain your own data on a hard disk is to put this data in slices beyond the first 6.
-By doing so, you can always "re-image" your drive media with the combo image without overlaying the data stored in the slices beyond the first 6.
+A great way to maintain your own data on a hard disk is to put your data in slices beyond the first 6.
+By doing so, you can always "re-image" your drive media with the Combo Disk Image without overlaying the data stored in the slices beyond the first 6.
 Just be very careful to use the same combo image layout (hd512 or hd1k) as you used originally.

 ### Custom Hard Disk Image

 For hard disks, each .img file represents a single slice (CP/M filesystem).
 Since a hard disk can contain many slices, you can just concatenate the slices (.img files) together to create your desired hard disk image.

 If you look in the Binary directory of the distribution, you will see that there are more disk (slice) images than the 6 that are included in the Combo Disk Images.
-These images are identified by looking for the files that start with hd1k_ or hd512_.
+These supplemental disk images are identified by looking for the files that start with hd1k_ or hd512_.

 #### Adding Slices to Combo Image